I have no idea why, but I didn’t check my email that day. I opened it the following morning, while munching on a bagel at my day job.

 I remember my hands were shaking.

 Seriously, my hands were shaking.
 Holy cow.
-Holly West, an editor at Swoon/MacMillan wanted to talk to me about my book.
+Holly West, an editor at Swoon Reads (an imprint of MacMillan Publishing) wanted to talk to me about my book.
 Not just one editor, two editors.
 And they also asked that I not post about it on social media, either.

 I composed myself, went back to my desk, and shot off a very professional, “Why yes, I’d love to chat,” sort of email and gave her my availability.
 We made a date to talk that afternoon.